 Build a way to search most, if not all, of the content on a website, to find the particular content you're looking for.

 I think, this is an absolute 'must'.
-Site is complex, and the ability to find info speedily is just not there.
+Site is growing complex, and the ability to find info speedily is just not there.
 Hey, the most successful applications out there are search based (Google, Oracle engine).
 One cannot argue with success, so please, let's make it happen here.

 YES!
 One of my most frequent suggestions for improvement is a website-wide search capability.
 Our menu is complex as we have around 50 activity leaders and a lot of info on our website.
 A general website-wide search option would be very welcomed!
 L